canonic-epicure/Task-Joose-NodeJS/README.md

             }
         })

+This scenario is available only server-side.

 Scenario 2.
 Using CommonJS modules in Joose - basic
 ---------------------------------------------------

 In this scenario we first declare the module (to get the "body" function with own scope) , and then "promote" it to class.
 Note, how we use the leading dot in the name of class.
 Without it, the created class would've been put in the module's namespace, like: `Graphic.Circle.Graphic.Circle`

+This scenario is available only server-side.

         Module('Graphic.Circle', function (module) {